Compliance risk assessment data displayed on tablet.

 A compliance risk assessment isn’t a mystery box.
 It’s a structured, methodical process designed to give you a clear view of your regulatory landscape.
 While a good partner will tailor the assessment to your specific industry—whether you’re in cosmetics, dietary supplements, or tobacco—the core steps remain consistent.
 Think of it as a roadmap that takes you from uncertainty to a clear, actionable compliance strategy.
 By understanding each phase, you can work more effectively with your assessment partner and feel confident in the results.
 Let’s walk through what you can expect, step by step.

-Step 1: Identify Potential Risks
+Step 1: Pinpointing Your Potential Risks

 The first thing you need to do is get a clear picture of where your risks are.
 This involves a deep look at your operations, policies, and the external regulatory environment.
 With new rules and higher consumer expectations, organizations face more compliance risks than ever before.
 Your assessment partner will help you map out potential issues, from product labeling and marketing claims to supply chain vulnerabilities and data privacy.
 This initial phase is all about discovery—uncovering every potential hurdle so you can prepare to address it.
 It’s the foundation upon which your entire compliance strategy is built.